WordPress/test-handbook/team-reps.md

 The first step is to reach out to the community with a Call for Nominations, such as these examples from [2024](https://make.wordpress.org/test/2024/08/13/test-team-reps-call-for-nominations-4/) and [2025](https://make.wordpress.org/test/2025/08/14/test-team-reps-call-for-nominations-5/).
 Nominations are held each August, with the new term starting by September.

-Nominations should be given in the comments of the post.
-A simple, “I nominate `@the_persons_username`” is sufficient.
-Self-nominations are also welcome by leaving a comment such as, “I nominate myself.”

-Private nominations can be submitted anonymously by contacting the current Test Team Reps via DM in Slack.
+Self-nominations are the primary way of getting into the elections list “I nominate for the Test Team Reps position.”
+Also other Team Members could nominate someone else “I nominate @username for the Test Team Reps position.” but the nominee must accept the nomination before the nomination period ends to be valid.
+Just answering to the Call for Nominations post is sufficient to nominate oneself or someone else.

-### Step 2: Accept Nominations
+### Step 2: Criteria of Eligibility

-The nomination period typically lasts two weeks, during which time contributors who have been nominated are asked to clearly _accept_ or _decline_ the nomination as a reply to the nominating comment.
-For instance, "I accept this nomination," or "I decline this nomination."

-After the deadline, each nominee will be contacted by a current Test Team Reps to discuss qualifications and to confirm their acceptance of the nomination.

-Nominees should not feel obligated to accept their nomination.
-It’s okay to decline for any reason.
-An example response might be, “Thank you, but not this year!”
+Only active members of the Test Team are eligible to be nominated as Test Team Reps.
+An active member is someone who has done one, both, or a combination of the following activities:

+- Lead at least three Test Team chats (with the corresponding write-ups posted to Make WordPress Test aftwerwards)
+- Managed at least six Patch Testing Scrubs

+For example: Leading 2 Test Team chats and managing 2 Patch Testing Scrubs would also qualify as an active member.

+During the last 12 months prior to the nomination period.
+Not all Test Team Reps have to be technical experts, but they should have a good understanding of the testing processes and be able to communicate effectively with both technical and non-technical team members.
+For not tech savvy members, being able to lead Test Team chats is a good way to demonstrate communication skills, while for technical members, managing Patch Testing Scrubs is a good way to demonstrate technical expertise.

 ### Step 3: Vote for Team Reps

 An election to vote for the final Test Team Reps will happen only if there are more than two accepted nominations within the nomination period; otherwise the nominees will become the new Test Team Reps.

-If held, the election should be conducted by an anonymous poll ([example](https://make.wordpress.org/test/2025/09/15/test-team-reps-submit-your-votes-2025-2026/)).
+If held, the election should be conducted by an anonymous poll ([2025 example](https://make.wordpress.org/test/2025/09/15/test-team-reps-submit-your-votes-2025-2026/)).
 The poll should remain open for two weeks.

+Only Test Team Contributors votes will be counted.
+Each voter can select up to two candidates.
+The two candidates with the highest number of votes will become the new Test Team Reps.

 ### Step 4: Announce Team Reps